cyruan815/OracleProto/README.md

 ```

 L1–L4 mark the four channels through which residual leakage is controlled: parametric
-memory, tool-mediated retrieval, retrieval-content semantics, and the
+memory, tool-mediated retrieval, retrieval-content audit, and the
 provider-native-browsing ban. `tests/` pins each contract; touching any of the four
 files above without rerunning the matching pin test breaks reproducibility.